oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 ### Referrer-Policy

 The Referrer-Policy header tells the browser when to send Referrer information.
 This can help prevent information leakages offsite via Referrer URLs.
-There are many options for this header, the most useful ones being no-referrer, origin, origin-when-cross-origin, and same-origin.
+There are many options for this header, the most useful ones being `no-referrer`, `origin`, `origin-when-cross-origin`, and `same-origin`.
 Note that "referrer" is not misspelled in this header!

 ```
 Referrer-Policy: no-referrer (Do not send referer)